Vezo people: Society

-Vezo-ness is this process of transformation.
-It is an identity that unfolds through time, rather than being fixed in time.

 The Vezo are a fishing people who inhabit a coastal belt extending from Intampolo in the south to Morondava in the north of southwest Madagascar.
 Andavadoaka is a village whose population are of the Vezo tribe.
 It has a population of 1,200, with over 50% under 15 years of age.
 Household income is mainly from fishing.
 Fishermen make use of mangroves for timber, wood, and fishing.
 The fishers participate in an artisanal fishery reliant on pirogues (canoes, made by hollowing out a large log) powered by sail and paddle, and most fishing occurs 5 km or less from shore.
 Men predominantly fish with line, nets, and spears.
 Women glean the reef flats for invertebrates including octopus and sea cucumbers.
 Fish sales, processing and trade supplement local income, as does tourism and local commerce.

-The Vezo traditionally traded with the neighbouring agro-foresters, the Masikoro.
+The Vezo traditionally traded with the neighboring agro-foresters, the Masikoro.
 The Vezo also trade with the Mikea, exchanging fish for honey and tubers.
 However, increased trade has changed the economy from barter to cash-based.
 Furthermore, growth in fish export from Madagascar has encouraged fish processing and export companies to the region, such as Murex and Copefrito (now operating in the southwest).
 Their purchases of marine products have increased fish demand and strengthened the cash economy.

-Besides gleaning the reef flats, women are the ones who sell the catches that men bring them.
-With what they earn, women buy rice, the staple food, other essential foodstuff and a variety of luxury items.
+Besides gleaning from the reef flats, women are the ones who sell the catches that men bring them.
+With what they earn, women buy rice, the staple food, as well as other essential foodstuffs and a variety of luxury items.